psikoi/Genetic-Algorithm/README.md

   genetic   - The genetic components and interfaces to be implemented and used.

 ### Genetic Components
 Gene        - Single element that contains DNA information.
-(Ex: In string search, a gene could be a character) Chromosome  - Collection of genes, this object can also store its fitness score.
+(Ex: In string search, a gene could be a character)<br>
+Chromosome  - Collection of genes, this object can also store its fitness score.<br>
-GeneticPair - Pair of chromosomes, created from selecting two parent chromosomes.
+GeneticPair - Pair of chromosomes, created from selecting two parent chromosomes.<br>
 Population  - Collection of chromosomes, this object evolves until the fittest chromosome reaches the maximum fitness.